ISISComputingGroup/ibex_user_manual/doc/gui/Views.rst

 DAE
 ===
 The DAE View allows you to set up and control the DAE.
-See [[Manage the DAE]] for further details.
+See :doc:`/how_to/Manage-the-DAE` for further details.

 Device Screens
 ==============